cancerberoSgx/js-indentator/README.md

 Compiling it
 =============
-Install nodejs on your system
+Install nodejs on your system and:

 ```
-cd jseditors
+cd jsindentator
-npm install grunt
-npm install grunt-contrib-uglify
+npm install
 grunt
 ```
-If all goes fine, then files will be available under the dist/ folder.
+If all goes fine, then files will be available under the build/ folder.

 *Warning*: this is a very new, fresh project, and it needs more testing before parsing production code.
 It is not ready, not yet.